ParadiseBotList/docs.paradisebots.net/docs/internal/librarys/python/index.md

 ## paradiseapi.py

-This is our official Python Library used for interacting with the Paradise API.
+This is a user made Python Library used for interacting with the Paradise API.

 ---
 ## Support